My new normal is not buying into the Christmas madness

 I asked how many of us were limping over the line to 25 December as mere shells of our former selves?

-I shared my dirty little secret, which might sound a bit controversial coming from someone who is a self-declared homebody with an almost obsessive love of family, tradition, food and an insta-worthy table setting, but we gave Christmas a bit of a miss, and now it seems our new normal.
+I shared my dirty little secret, which might sound a bit controversial coming from someone who is a self-declared homebody with an almost obsessive love of family, tradition, food and an Insta-worthy table setting, but we gave Christmas a bit of a miss, and honestly?
+I don’t miss it.

 But please don’t come at me for being selfish, uncaring or risking my children’s emotional stability by going in completely the other direction.
 I’ve decided to write down my reasons publicly in the hope that it may encourage others to give themselves permission to step back a bit too—particularly mums, who generally take on the burden of adding tinsel into everyone’s lives throughout December and upon whom the burden of gift list-making, procurement, wrapping, home decorations, food shopping and prep, cooking, hosting and event management, usually rests (is Christmas a feminist issue?
 I have to wonder…).